Learn the basic steps for SEO to gain visitors.

 Schema Markup can be used to identify a person, an address, an organization, and other items.
 It’s valuable to make sure that the search engines know which text on a website is the name and address of a business, especially when it comes to optimization for improving local search results.
 The website www.schema.org explains what schema’s are and how to use them.

-SEO Tips For Page Set-Up
+Basic Steps for SEO Page Set-Up

 Title – In order for the search engines and your visitors to understand your site you need to include unique page titles.
 Instead of having a page title like “index.html” which is of little value, you want to be as specific as possible like “Glass Domed Table Lamps” so everyone knows what the page is about.